leynos/crate-tools/docs/usage-guide.md

 `bump` synchronises manifest versions across the workspace.
-The command requires the target version as a positional argument and rejects inputs that do not match the `<major>.<minor>.<patch>` semantic version shape.
-All validation happens before the command loads workspace metadata so mistakes fail fast.
+The command requires the target version as a positional argument and rejects inputs that do not match the `<major>.<minor>.<patch>` semantic version pattern.
+All validation happens before the command loads workspace metadata, so mistakes fail fast.

 When the version string passes validation, `bump` touches the workspace `Cargo.toml` alongside every member crate unless the crate name appears in